Lego BrickHeadz: Development

-During the Lego Fan Media Days, BrickHeadz Designers Austin Carlson and Marcos Bessa discussed how they came about and what the future holds for the series.
+During the Lego Fan Media Days in 2017, Carlson and Bessa discussed how they came about and what the future held for the series.
 Austin Carlson explained, "In the earliest stages things did change around.
-If you look at the original elephant, you can see there is a lack of real hands, and the base was slightly different.
+If you look at the original elephant [prototype that inspired the BrickHeadz line], you can see there is a lack of real hands, and the base was slightly different.
 Then we needed them to be able to hold accessories; we needed printed eyes, decoration, things like that.
 So there was an evolution of the design, and as it became more defined we developed a set style guide." and continued, "Specifically, it defined the height of the body, the legs, the arms.
-Where we start to play around a little bit is usually with accessories and the hair, what’s iconic to the character.
+Where we start to play around a little bit is usually with accessories and the hair, what's iconic to the character.
 The one that I keep referencing is Black Widow, because of the amount of detail in the hair.
-But it makes a silhouette of the character that’s easily recognisable; it’s the same thing with Batman and the pointy ears.
-So when it comes to head accessories and items, stuff like that, we need to make sure it’s included, but at the same time we still have to meet our own style guide, much like how every minifigure is designed."
-Marcos Bessa explained, "The more characters we create and bring to the family, the more questions it raises [about the core design].
+But it makes a silhouette of the character that’s easily recognisable; it's the same thing with Batman and the pointy ears.
+So when it comes to head accessories and items, stuff like that, we need to make sure it's included, but at the same time we still have to meet our own style guide, much like how every minifigure is designed."
+Bessa explained, "The more characters we create and bring to the family, the more questions it raises [about the core design].
 There are characters that make an exception to what we created as a core, and then we have to figure out how we represent this thing, this detail.
-So it’s always interesting to have these challenges!"
+So it's always interesting to have these challenges".

-Austin Carlson discussed his role as graphic designer and his input to the collectable minifigure series.
-Austin Carlson explained, "My involvement on Brickheadz has been completely handed over to Marcos now.
-I was originally hired as a graphic designer, that’s my job title, so for the first series of Brickheadz I was juggling building and doing graphic design at the same time.
-It was a difficult task because I had to balance them, but now all the responsibility for Brickheadz has been handed over, I can go back to focusing completely on the collectable minifigure series, and other graphic design related work."
+Carlson discussed his role as graphic designer and his input to the collectable minifigure series, saying, "My involvement on BrickHeadz has been completely handed over to Marcos now.
+I was originally hired as a graphic designer, that's my job title, so for the first series of BrickHeadz I was juggling building and doing graphic design at the same time.
+It was a difficult task because I had to balance them, but now all the responsibility for BrickHeadz has been handed over, I can go back to focusing completely on the collectable minifigure series, and other graphic design related work."